 Light and airy on the inside with a crispy crust.
 I was never able to achieve this kind of texture in my bread by baking it uncovered.

 Now, I spoke with my father-in-law Don about this recipe, and it turns out he's been using the Dutch Oven technique to bake bread for a while now.
 But, he thinks the NYT recipe needs more salt.
-He has his own recipe and techniques (which I won't reveal here; check out one of his for details), and he suggested I experiment with the dough a little bit.
+He has his own recipe and techniques (which I won't reveal here; check out one of his cooking classes for details), and he suggested I experiment with the dough a little bit.

 Bake more bread?
 Okay, twist my arm.
 Here's a roll I made using some normal focaccia dough that had only risen for 2 hours!